Consistent Projection of Langevin Dynamics: Preserving Thermodynamics and Kinetics in Coarse-Grained Models: Proofs for Analytical Results

 \section{Proofs for Analytical Results}

 In this section, we provide technical proofs for Propositions~\ref{prop:CGdyn} and~\ref{prop:invmeas-gendecomp-CGdyn}.
 We start by verifying the structure of the CG parameters~\eqref{eq:force_diff_cg}, which follows quite directly after calculating the derivatives of the phase space CG map.
 The proof of Proposition 2 is along the lines of Proposition 4 in~\cite{zhang_reliable_2017}, which deals with CG for SDEs with non-degenerate noise.
 We spell out these results for the underdamped Langevin equation.
+In a few places, we use the summation convention that repeated indices are being summed over, as well as the shorthands $\partial_{i} = \frac{\partial}{\partial \bq_i},\ \partial_{ij} = \frac{\partial^2}{\partial \bq_i\partial \bq_j}$.